andela-megwali/appifly/README.md

 ##Description

-Appifly is a responsive and intuitive flight booking web application that helps users find quality flights to exciting destinations.
-It enables users search forThe application can be viewed here [Appifly](http://appifly.herokuapp.com)
+Appifly is a responsive and intuitive flight booking web application that helps travellers find quality flights to exciting destinations.
+The application can be viewed here [Appifly](http://appifly.herokuapp.com)

 ## Functions and Features